chamira/SQLiteManager/README.md

 ```

 ## Legacy
-If you want to hook up with swift 2.3 point to 0.1.8 or to swift2.3 branch
+If you want to hook up with swift 2.3 point to swift2.3 branch
+`pod 'SQLiteManager', :git => 'https://github.com/chamira/SQLiteManager.git', :branch => 'swift2.3'`

 ## Author